-The Lord’s Place’s Family Campus, located in West Palm Beach, has provided housing and guidance to homeless families for more than three decades, providing, shelter, warmth, encouragement and the resources needed to gain independence.
+The Lord’s Place’s Family Campus, now known as the Jack & Evelyn Alexander Place, located in West Palm Beach, has provided housing and guidance to homeless families for more than three decades, providing, shelter, warmth, encouragement and the resources needed to gain independence.

 Created as a temporary shelter in 1983, it has evolved into an essential community resource that has assisted thousands of families.
 The Campus consists of two different programs – the HUD-funded Project Family Care long-term supportive housing program and Interim Family transitional housing Program – to provide a comprehensive continuum of housing types to serve a variety of familial needs.